-We provide our FloChecTM product and services to our customers through our salespersons and through our co-exclusive distributor, Bard Peripheral Vascular, Inc., or Bard, a large medical device company with a worldwide presence in both interventional cardiology and dialysis.
-We signed a co-exclusive supply and distribution agreement with Bard in late 2012 in an effort to increase our sales and marketing reach, which agreement accounted for less than 20% of our revenues in each of 2012 and the first nine months of 2013.
+We provide our FloChec[TM] product and services to our customers through our salespersons and through our co-exclusive distributor, Bard Peripheral Vascular, Inc., or Bard, a large medical device company with a worldwide presence in both interventional cardiology and dialysis.
+We signed a co-exclusive supply and distribution agreement with Bard in late 2012 in an effort to increase our sales and marketing reach, which agreement accounted for less than 20% of our revenues in each of 2012 and the first half of 2013.
 With certain exceptions, we appointed Bard on a co-exclusive basis to lease FloChecTM to certain customers, and we retained the right to lease directly to such customers as well.
-In addition to our co-exclusive distributor, we have direct sales representatives who have experience in the fields of family practice and podiatry.
+In addition to our co-exclusive distributor, we have entered into agreements directly with independent sales representatives who have established customers in the fields of family practice and podiatry.

-We generally make available to our sales team (including our distributor) an inventory of FloChecTM products consistent with their needs.
+We generally make available to our sales team (including our distributor) an inventory of $FloChec^{TM}$ products consistent with their needs.
 Our product is then directly delivered to our customer by the salesperson at the time he/she conducts in-service training to the customer.
-Because FloChecTM is relatively easy to use, training can generally be accomplished in less than 15 minutes.
+Because $FloChec^{TM}$ is relatively easy to use, training can generally be accomplished in less than 15